 It is possible that your lifetime commission generated to gross profits ratio will change to the extent that your applicable Premium Charge rate will require adjustment.
 Should your rate change, we will recalculate as if you had always incurred the Premium Charge at the new rate.
 If your rate has decreased (eg if your lifetime commission generated to gross profits ratio increases from 4.9% to 5.1% - moving you from a 60% rate to 50% rate), the Premium Charges you â€˜overpaidâ€™ when being charged the higher rate previously will be used to offset future Premium Charges.
 If your rate has increased, Betfair will notify you directly and give you at least two weeksâ€™ notice before the increased rate takes effect.
 You are entitled to seek review of your Premium Charge rate at any time.

 ***By â€˜net profitsâ€™ we mean the amounts won less the amounts lost, on all Betfair markets, less all commission paid and Premium Charges debited.

 From 31 December 2010, we will begin charging you* a fee†^ (as indicated in the table below) per calendar month ("Inactive Account Fee") if:

-If you have been subject to one or more Inactive Account Fee, we will reimburse you on request the amount charged, up to a maximum of six months’ Inactive Account Fee†.
+If you have been subject to one or more Inactive Account Fee(s), we will reimburse you on request 100% of the amount you have been charged to date.

 *Customers registered in Australia or New Zealand shall not be subject to the Inactive Account Fee.
 If your country of registration is outside the UK and you hold more than one Betfair account, you will only incur an Inactive Account Fee in respect of one account at any one time (meaning that you will never pay more than one Inactive Account Fee per month).